TaidanaKage/RexHelion/docs/changelog/index.md

 ### Game initialization

-- Created new scene for Game initialization #6
+- Created new scene for Game initialization [#6](https://github.com/TaidanaKage/RexHelion/issues/6)
-  - Added check for the lowest supported screen resolution (or window size)
+  - Added check for the lowest supported screen resolution/window size (1280 x 720)
   - Added options to quit in case of an error (Quite button, ESC)